JacpFX/JacpFX/_includes/main-documentation.md

 A perspective defines the basic UI structure for your view and provides a container for components.
 While a perspective is more like a template with placeholders (or a portal page), components are the detail views of your application (or the portlets).
 <br/>
 A typical UI application has a root node and a large tree of components which represents your application UI.
 The leaf nodes of such a component-tree are your user-defined controles like Buttons, TextFields and so on.
-In a typical business application you can create a (Split-)Pane in your perspective, which represents the the root node of your current view, place a Pane on the left and on the right and register those Panes as “targets” for your components.
-Child components of your perspective can now registers themselves to be rendered in one of those targets.
+A Perspective allows you to register JavaFX Nodes of your perspective view, where component views can be rendered.
+Child Components in your perspective can now registers themselves to be rendered in one of those targets.
 <br/>
 <div align="center">
 ![perspective node tree](/img/JACP_NodeTree_View.png)